daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ---

-The approach is certainly a "brute force" method.
-The for loop through the permutations should theoretically be O(n) time complexity.
-However, the M! term mushrooms quickly, and your runtime can grow with large M accordingly, even though it’s a O(n) function.
-Let’s confirm that runtime is linearly proportional:
+The approach is certainly a "brute force" method, as we are testing across all the possible probability matrices.
+The for loops should decompose roughly to a O(n) time complexity for the function; however, n can grow fast.
+For 11 assets, we have 11! (~40 mill) states, and the runtime is over ten minutes on google colab.

 <img src="https://render.githubusercontent.com/render/math?math=\runtime \propto n">